 Optimising supply chain management

-London Gateway will offer global brands the opportunity to move away from conventional distribution methods by utilising river and short sea shipping routes.
+London Gateway offers global brands, such as UPS, the opportunity to move away from conventional distribution methods by utilising river and short sea shipping routes.

 The port is also working with London Southend Airport to provide businesses using London Gateway with the benefit of close proximity to a business-focused airport offering urgent airfreight delivery to Europe.